Czechia tourist visa

 Visa Validity: 90 days

-How to apply for Czechia tourist visa from New Zealand
+How to apply for Czechia tourist visa from Grenada

-Step 2 : After arriving, New Zealand citizens can go to Czechia immigration counter.
+- Step 3 : After arriving, Grenadian citizens can go to Czechia immigration counter.

-Proof of travel insurance for Czechia with the certificate of Insurance and the table of benefits.
-You can also provide a letter from the bank confirming that you have an insurance with them along with a copy of credit card and the table of benefits.
-A minimum cover of EUR 30,000 .
-The travel insurance must cover the cost of repatriation for medical reasons and the Certificate of Currency must be issued by an insurance company operating in Australia or within the EU.
+Proof of travel insurance for destination with the certificate of Insurance and the table of benefits.
 You can also provide a letter from the bank confirming that you have an insurance with them along with a copy of credit card and the table of benefits.
 Travel medical insurance for everyone from all over the world with Coronavirus (COVID-19) coverage.
 Get coverage for travel delay, lost checked luggage, emergency response & natural disasters, personal liability.
 Get ready for for unexpected medical problems and accidents.

 Proof of Funds